-H7N9 bird flu: Lancet study confirms poultry as source (Update)April 25th, 2013 in Diseases, Conditions, Syndromes /
+H7N9 bird flu: Lancet study confirms poultry as source (Update)April 25, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Chinese researchers reporting in The Lancet on Thursday confirmed poultry as a source of H7N9 flu among humans but said they found no evidence of person-to-person transmission.